crodr177/github-QR-Code-App/README.md

 # Github QR Code App

-Generates a QR code for your github link so you can share with everyone aroudn you.
+Generates a QR code for your github link so you can share with everyone around you.